hantsy/jakartaee10-sandbox/docs/faces/faces.md

 mvn clean package cargo:run
 ```

-Open a browser and navigate to http://localhost:8080/faces-examples/chat, you will the following screen.
+Open a browser and navigate to [http://localhost:8080/faces-examples/chat](http://localhost:8080/faces-examples/chat), you will the following screen.

 ![chat](./faces-clientwindowscoped.png)

 Try to type something in the input box and hit send button, the new message will be appended to in the existing message list.

-Try to open a new tab in the browser, and go to http://localhost:8080/faces-examples/chat, you will there is a new window for the chat conversation, there is no existing messages, and input some message, you will find a new `jfwid` in the URL is used for this new window.
+Open a new tab in the browser and try to access [http://localhost:8080/faces-examples/chat](http://localhost:8080/faces-examples/chat) again, you will there is a new window for the chat conversation, there is no existing messages, and input some message, you will find a new `jfwid` in the URL is used for this new window.

->When I enabled ajax on the submit button in the view, there is no jfwid param appended to the URL in the browser window, see issue: https://github.com/eclipse-ee4j/mojarra/issues/5366
+>When I enabled ajax on the submit button in the view, there is no jfwid param appended to the URL in the browser window, see [Mojarra issue 5366](https://github.com/eclipse-ee4j/mojarra/issues/5366)

->And for those Facelet views written in Java codes, all URL are appended a jfwid param, see issue: https://github.com/eclipse-ee4j/mojarra/issues/5365
+>And for those Facelet views written in Java codes, all URL are appended a jfwid param, see [Mojarra issue 5365](https://github.com/eclipse-ee4j/mojarra/issues/5365)

 ## Input File Component Improvement